pcon92/banking-application/README.md

     - save user theme and font size based on login info
     - Create token/cookie to check if user still logged in throughout use
     - form validation for add contact form values
-    - add delete contact button
+    - add 'are you sure you want to delete' alert on deleting contact
     - add new message for new contact created
     - add timestamp to new messages
 - Low priority: